chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 switching to `std::optional`.
 Why this transition?

 11:53 DANA: Yeah, absolutely.
 So as the C++ standards come out, we want to use them, but we can't until our toolchain is ready.
 What's our toolchain?
-So our compiler, our standard library, and unfortunately, we have more than one compiler that we need to worry about.
+It's our compiler, our standard library - and unfortunately, we have more than one compiler that we need to worry about.
 So we have the NaCl compiler.
 Luckily, we just have Clang for the compiler choice we really have to worry about.
 But we do have to wait for these things to be ready, and for a code base to be ready to turn on the new standard because sometimes there are some non-backwards compatible changes.
 But we can forward port stuff out of the standard library into base.
 And so we've done that.
-We have a bunch of C++ 20 backport in base now.
-We had 17 back ports before.
+We have a bunch of C++20 backports in base now.
+We had 17 backports before.
 We turned on 17, now they should hopefully be gone.
 And so `base::optional` was an example of a backport, while `optional` was still considered experimental in the standard library.
-We adopted use of `absl` since then, and `absl` had also, essentially, a backport of the `optional` type` inside of it for presumably the same reasons.
+We adopted use of `absl` since then, and `absl` had also, essentially, a backport of the `optional` type inside of it for presumably the same reasons.
 And so why have two when you can have one?
 That's a pretty good rule.
-And so we deprecated the `base` one, removed it, and moved everything to the `abslq one.
+And so we deprecated the `base` one, removed it, and moved everything to the `absl` one.
 One thing to note here, possibly interest, is we often add security hardening to things in `base`.
 And so sometimes there is available in the standard library something.
 But we choose not to use it and use something in `base` or `absl`, but we use